joanvelja/Confidently_Exiting/dabi_blogpost.md

 </p>
 <p align='center'>F1 Accuracy</p>

-<p align='center'><b>SQuAD Average Exit and F1</b>.
+<p align='center'><a id='figure-7'><b>Figure 7:</b></a> <b>SQuAD Average Exit and F1</b>.
 The first picture shows the average exit layer across different minimum exit layers.
 The second the F1 score across different minimum exit layers.
 Results are reported on t5-large non-finetuned model on SQuAD dataset.</p>

 Evaluation on SamSum dataset, Figure 7, shows even more impressive results.
 While weighted contrastive decoding is on par with softmax baseline, the Jensen-Shannon Divergence (JSD) confidence measure is exiting even earlier on average with an impressive 2.9 block difference gain on average with softmax.
 Additionally, JSD is notably attaining almost a 10% increase in Rouge-L performance on exit-layer 17.